-The People & Remuneration Committee is the governing body for developing, monitoring and assessing remuneration strategy, policies and practices across CBA on behalf of the Board and ensures these areas are appropriate and effective.
+The People & Remuneration Committee is the governing body for developing, monitoring and assessing the remuneration strategy, policies and practices across CBA on behalf of the Board, ensuring that these are appropriate and effective.
 The role of the People & Remuneration Committee is to review, challenge, assess and, as appropriate, endorse the recommendations made by management for Board approval.
 The Board reviews, challenges, applies judgement and, as appropriate, approves the People & Remuneration Committee's recommendations.

-The People & Remuneration Committee met formally six (6) times during the 2021 financial year with the following members (as at 30 June 2021): Paul O'Malley (Chairman), Catherine Livingstone AO, Mary Padbury and Genevieve Bell AO.
+The People & Remuneration Committee met formally seven times during the 2022 financial year with the following members (as at 30 June 2022): Paul O'Malley (Chairman), Catherine Livingstone AO, Peter Harmer, Mary Padbury and Genevieve Bell AO.

-The responsibilities of the People & Remuneration Committee are outlined in its Charter, which is reviewed annually.
+The responsibilities of the People & Remuneration Committee are outlined in its Charter, which is reviewed annually and available at commbank.com.au/peopleandremuneration

-As part of the performance and risk review, and to support the determination of remuneration outcomes for the CEO and Group Executives, the People & Remuneration Committee met concurrently with the Risk & Compliance, Audit and Nominations Committees in February 2021 and June 2021.
-These concurrent meetings provided an opportunity for the Committees to review and discuss relevant risk, financial and audit matters that may warrant consideration in the People & Remuneration Committee's determination of remuneration outcomes, including any in-year or malus adjustments to variable remuneration for the CEO and Group Executives (including former Group Executives) and the determination of the Group-wide STVR pool.
+As part of the performance and risk review, and to support the determination of remuneration outcomes for the CEO and Group Executives, the People & Remuneration Committee met concurrently with the Risk & Compliance, Audit and Nominations Committees in February and June 2022.
+These concurrent meetings provided an opportunity for the Committees to review and discuss relevant risk and audit matters that may warrant consideration in the People & Remuneration Committee's determination of remuneration outcomes, including any in-year or malus adjustments or clawback for the CEO and Group Executives (including former Group Executives) and the determination of the Group-wide short-term variable remuneration (STVR) pool.

-Information provided to the concurrent meetings supports determinations of collective and/or individual remuneration impacts and includes risk scorecards for the CEO and Group Executives, details of material risk matters, outcomes of internal audit reviews conducted during the year, and consideration of the quality of CBA's financial results.
+Information provided to the concurrent meetings supports determination of collective and/or individual remuneration impacts and includes risk scorecards for the CEO and Group Executives, details of material risk matters, outcomes of internal audit reviews conducted during the year, and consideration of the quality of CBA's financial results.